© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Coety is a scheduled monument protected by Cadw under reference GM004.
 View the official record →

-Castell Coety is a medieval castle situated in Bridgend, Glamorgan, Wales, dating primarily to the twelfth and thirteenth centuries.
+Castell Coety is a Norman castle situated in the Vale of Glamorgan, South Wales, which was established in the late eleventh century as part of the Anglo-Norman conquest and settlement of South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM004.

 Castell Coety dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Coety is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM004.